Studierende bedienen Messgeräte während ihres Biotechnologie-Studiums im Labor in Weihenstephan

 What you can expect from the Biotechnology degree programme

 The Biotechnology degree programme is one of the Bioengineering degree programmes at Weihenstephan and combines natural sciences and engineering to create an application-oriented discipline.
 Biotechnology has set itself the task of applying science and technology to living organisms or parts of them.
 Its aim is to be inspired by nature and to utilise models of biological processes in a variety of ways.
 Biotechnologists research microorganisms, plants, animals and humans, but also the smallest parts such as individual cells or molecules.
+Digital methods and artificial intelligence are playing an increasingly important role in biotechnology, which is why digital tools and bioinformatics form an integral part of the curriculum.
+In addition, during the 6th and 7th semesters, students have the option to choose from a range of elective and specialisation modules in the fields of molecular biotechnology, industrial biotechnology and digital biotechnology.

 Biotechnologists have been trained at our University of Applied Sciences for more than 30 years.
 Today, as in the past, the content is based on natural sciences and engineering subjects, but has continuously evolved due to the rapid progress of biotechnological techniques.
 Today, Biotechnology is a widely used cross-sectional technology (see Biotechnology).
 Among other things, it can be used to develop new drugs or diagnostic procedures, to produce important technical intermediates, biologically based energy sources or everyday products such as detergents in a more sustainable way.